HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: HydroGEM Model Architecture

 \section{HydroGEM Model Architecture}

-Having established the data preparation pipeline in Section 3, we now describe the HydroGEM model that processes the hierarchically normalized 12-dimensional feature vectors to detect and correct anomalies in streamflow time series (Figure~\ref{fig:architecture}).
-The model input $\mathbf{X} \in \mathbb{R}^{T \times 12}$ consists of the features defined in Section 3.2.1, transformed through the three-tier normalization scheme (Section 3.2.2), and segmented into 576-hour windows (Section 3.2.3).
+Having established the data preparation pipeline in Section~\ref{sec:data}, we now describe the HydroGEM model that processes the hierarchically normalized 12-dimensional feature vectors to detect anomalies and propose corrections for expert review in streamflow time series (Figure~\ref{fig:architecture}).
+The model input $\mathbf{X} \in \mathbb{R}^{T \times 12}$ consists of the features defined in Section~\ref{subsubsec:feature_engineering}, transformed through the three-tier normalization scheme (Section~\ref{subsubsec:normalization}), and segmented into 576-hour windows (Section~\ref{subsubsec:partitioning}).
 Each sequence represents a continental-scale sample spanning diverse hydrologic regimes, requiring the architecture to learn scale-invariant patterns while respecting physical constraints.